raspberrypi/hats/designguide.md

 ### Videocore GPIO setup

-**As of 28/07/14, this section has only been partially implemented in firmware.**
+**As of 11/03/15, this section has been (largely) implemented in firmware.
+Only the gpio_hysteresis, gpio_slew and back_power are currently unsupported. **

 At a very early point in the boot process, either GPIOMAN (for recent firmware) or the Videocore platform code sets the initial state of GPIO pins.